 Places to stay in Port Alberni, British Columbia

 Wondering where to stay?
-Lodging options in the city are mainly limited to Bed and Breakfast type accommodations, though there are a large number of nearby hotels.
-If you are travelling in the area, Port Alberni is located close to Beaufort Lake, Mount Becher, Rowbotham Lake, Fatty Basin and Comox Indian Reserve 1.
+Visitors have access to a large number of hotels in the city, though there are a large number of nearby Bed and Breakfasts.
+If you are travelling in the area, Port Alberni is located close to McBride Creek, Richardson Cove, Denman Island, Hosie Islands and Nahmint Mountain.

 Selected and best reviewed properties in Port Alberni